tastejs/angular-movies/projects/firebase-function/Readme.md

-Todos:

-- tsd executor
+## Todos

+- use nx executer to build
 - prod and dev configs for build and serve
--